toxicity-io/sqlite-mc/README.md

         // do something
     }

-    // Can omit to simply produce in-memory databases filesystem(databasesDir) {
+    // Can omit to simply go with the default filesystem(databasesDir) {
         encryption {
             // e.g. coming from SQLCipher library